-On March 6, 2017, the Company entered into the TIAA Credit Facility, which was most recently amended on October 19, 2017, to increase revolver commitments to \$120.0 million, with an accordion provision allowing borrowing capacity to increase up to \$150.0 million, subject to satisfaction of certain conditions.
+On March 6, 2017, we entered into the TIAA Credit Facility, which was most recently amended on March 5, 2020, to increase revolver commitments to \$130.0 million, with an accordion provision allowing borrowing capacity to increase up to \$150.0 million, subject to satisfaction of certain conditions.

 On June 2, 2014, HMS Funding entered into the Deutsche Bank Credit Facility, which was most recently amended on November 20, 2017, increasing the revolver commitments to \$450.0 million, with an accordion provision allowing increases in aggregate commitments, not to exceed \$550.0 million, with lender consent.
-The Company contributes certain assets to HMS Funding from time to time, as permitted under the TIAA Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.
+We contribute certain assets to HMS Funding from time to time, as permitted under the TIAA Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.

+As of December 31, 2019, we had \$105.0 million outstanding and \$15.0 million available under our TIAA Credit Facility and \$340.0 million outstanding and \$110.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
 As of December 31, 2018, we had \$120.0 million outstanding and no availability under our TIAA Credit Facility and \$389.0 million outstanding and \$61.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
-As of December 31, 2017, we had \$82.0 million outstanding and \$38.0 million available under our TIAA Credit Facility and \$348.0 million outstanding and \$102.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
 See Note 6 - Borrowings to the financial statements included elsewhere in this Annual Report on Form 10-K for additional information regarding the Credit Facilities.

-As a BDC, we have historically been able to issue "senior securities," including borrowing money from banks or other financial institutions, only in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such incurrence or issuance.
-In March 2018, the SBCAA was enacted into law.
-The SBCAA, among other things, amended the 1940 Act to reduce the asset coverage requirement applicable to BDCs from 200% to 150% so long as the BDC meets certain disclosure requirements, obtains certain approval and, in the case of unlisted BDCs, makes an offer to repurchase shares held by its stockholders as of the date of the requisite approval.
+As a BDC, we are permitted, under specified conditions, to issue "senior securities," including borrowing money from banks or other financial institutions, only in amounts such that our asset coverage, as that term is defined in the 1940 Act, immediately after each such issuance is at least equal to the percentage set forth in Section 61 of the 1940 Act that is applicable to us at such time.
+Prior to the enactment of the SBCAA in March 2018, the asset coverage requirement applicable to BDCs was 200%.
+The SBCAA permits a BDC to be subject to an asset coverage requirement of 150% so long as it meets certain disclosure requirements and obtains certain approvals and, in the case of an unlisted BDC, makes an offer to repurchase the shares of its stockholders as of the date of the requisite approval.
+The reduced asset coverage requirement permits a BDC to have a ratio of total consolidated assets to outstanding indebtedness of 2:1 as compared to a maximum of 1:1 under the 200% asset coverage requirement.
 Effectiveness of the reduced asset coverage requirements to a BDC requires approval by either (1) a "required majority" (as defined in Section 57(o) of the 1940 Act) of such BDC's board of directors with effectiveness one year after the date of such approval or (2) a majority of the votes cast at a special or annual meeting of such BDC's stockholders at which a quorum is present, which is effective the day after such stockholder approval.
 We have not requested or obtained either such approval.
-As of December 31, 2018 and 2017, our asset coverage ratio under BDC regulations was 223% and 251%, respectively.
-As of December 31, 2018 and 2017, considering these limitations and assuming no change in our NAV, we had the ability to draw upon the entire remaining capacity in the Credit Facilities.
+As of December 31, 2019 and 2018, our asset coverage ratio under BDC regulations was 237% and 223%, respectively.
+As of December 31, 2019 and 2018, considering these limitations and assuming no change in our NAV, we had the ability to draw upon the entire remaining capacity in the Credit Facilities.